replicatedhq/replicated-docs/docs/reference/replicated-cli-installing.md

 * **`REPLICATED_API_TOKEN`**: A service account or user API token generated from a vendor portal team or individual account.
 The `REPLICATED_API_TOKEN` environment variable has the following use cases:

   * To use replicated CLI commands as part of automation (such as from continuous integration and continuous delivery pipelines), authenticate by providing the `REPLICATED_API_TOKEN` environment variable.

+  * To authorize the replicated CLI when installing and running the CLI in Docker containers.

-  * You can optionally set the `REPLICATED_API_TOKEN` environment variable instead of using the `replicated login` command to authenticate when running replicated CLI commands from the command line.
+  * Optionally set the `REPLICATED_API_TOKEN` environment variable instead of using the `replicated login` command to authorize the replicated CLI in MacOS or Linux environments.

 * **`REPLICATED_APP`**: The slug of the target application.